CyberCRI/RedWire/README.md

   - Custom data types are also useful (and converters could be provided later)
   - Should have these options: range, allowNull, default
   - Algebraic data types would be the best
+- Type conversions
+  - Explicit, not implicit
+  - Conversions can be specified in layout.